unisi-tech/unisi/docs/unisi-programming-spec.md

 - `Sound(name, value = {'url': str, "position": float, "play": bool, "volume": Number},
 - `Graph(name, value?, changed?, nodes=[], edges=[])`
 - `Net(name, ...)` (graph of screen/block/unit topology)

+`Table` and `Chart` are not in the list above — each takes enough constructor options to warrant its own section: §12 (Table) and §13 (Chart).

 Name convention:
 - prefix `_` in unit name hides visible label in UI.